Imaging in the ED: A Practical Update of Emergency Radiology

 After attending this course, the attendee will be able to:

-- Review the current status of emergency imaging in a broad spectrum of topics with an organ-based approach
+- Review the current status of emergency imaging in a broad spectrum of topics

 - Evaluate current protocols for imaging the body in emergency situations with multiple imaging modalities